agilord/aws_client/generated/aws_xray_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-AWS X-Ray provides APIs for managing debug traces and retrieving service maps and other data created by processing those traces.
+Amazon Web Services X-Ray provides APIs for managing debug traces and retrieving service maps and other data created by processing those traces.

 ## Links